winitzki/scall/tutorial/programming_dhall.md

 ∀(R : Type) → (F R → R) → G R  ≅  G (LFix F)
 ```
 Here `LFix F = ∀(R : Type) → (F R → R) → R` is the Church-encoded least fixpoint of `F`, and `F` and `G` are assumed to be arbitrary covariant functors.
-It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **relational naturality law** that follows from the parametricity theorem.
+It is also assumed that all functions with type signature `∀(R : Type) → (F R → R) → G R` will satisfy the **strong dinaturality law** that follows from the parametricity theorem.

-This identity is mentioned in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 as "proposition 1" in the paper by T. Uustalu.
+The Church-Yoneda identity is mentioned in the proceedings of the conference ["Fixed Points in Computer Science 2010"](https://hal.science/hal-00512377/document) on page 78 as "proposition 1" in the paper by T. Uustalu.

-The Church-Yoneda identity is useful for proving certain properties of Church-encoded types.
 In the next subsection, we will use that identity to prove the Church encoding formula for mutually recursive types.

-Here is a proof of the Church-Yoneda identity that uses the relational naturality law and other properties of the Church encoding.
+Here is a proof of the Church-Yoneda identity that assumes that the parametricity theorem holds for all values.

 To make the proof shorter, let us define the "Church-Yoneda" type constructor:
 ```dhall